-Doors open to the Westin workshop room at this time.
+Doors open.
 Pick up your badge and registration credentials for World Congress in advance of the workshop – and network with peers with a welcome coffee.

 We’ll dive straight into a look at the state of product in the news industry to learn about some of the key questions, challenges and opportunities that are shaping the product organisation now and in the future.

 In this session, we’ll speak with a c-suite executive about how they have reorganised their team over the last year.
 What the big things were that needed to change, the road bumps along the way, and what benefits they hope the new structure will bring.

 Having a tight-knit team at the top is essential for any organisation.
 How do you build a top-tier c-suite that can work together to lead and inspire a high impact organisation?

 A discussion and audience Q&A to delve deeper into the presentations from a leadership point of view.